 Washington wrote to Rakestraw, saying that he "should like to have a bird...with an olive branch in its Mouth.
 The bird need not be large (for I do not expect that it will traverse with the wind and therefore may receive the real shape of a bird, with spread wings)."

 Doves and olive branches have traditionally been emblematic of peace.
 To Washington, the dove and olive branch on his weathervane "symbolized his hope that peace would prevail long into the future, both at Mount Vernon and across the new nation," the Mount Vernon estate said.

 Thus, the weathervane was made as requested, consisting of a dove holding an olive branch in its beak.
 The weathervane was then installed at Mount Vernon in the fall of 1787, overlooking the former President’s estate for nearly as long as the U.S. has been a country.

 The Dove of Peace was temporarily moved from its Mount Vernon home in Virginia to New York City’s American Folk Art Museum in 2021.
 There, it was on display as part of the Museum’s exhibit "American Weathervanes: The Art of the Winds."

 "American weathervanes have been a key form in the history of American folk art," Gevalt said.
 "We wanted to bring together spectacular examples of these objects all in the same place and really give our audiences a sense for what these objects are all about."

 - Image 4 of 5

 As one of the objects on display, Washington’s weathervane not only symbolizes his hope for the country, but it can also be seen as a time capsule representing countless stories.

-According to Gevalt, all of the exhibit’s weathervanes "are kind of these amazing cultural cues to things that were happening in society at a given moment in time that really reveal all kinds of fascinating elements of American history."
+According to Gevalt, all of the exhibit’s weathervanes are "amazing cultural cues to things that were happening in society at a given moment in time that really reveal all kinds of fascinating elements of American history."